Manchester City Centre Is Full Of Great Things To Do!

 There are so many exciting shows coming up at the Palace, Mama Mia, Dirty Dancing, Sister Act, The Commitments, Footloose and Joseph to name a few.

 The library was founded in 1653 and is the oldest public library in the English-speaking world.
-It is like walking into a different era, the Library is free to visit but donations are welcomed.
+It is like walking into a different era, the Library is one of the many free things to do in Manchester, but donations are welcomed.
 I was lucky enough to get a tour and hear a bit about the history of Chetham’s it not only is incredibly beautiful, but very interesting.

 I actually felt like I was in Hogwarts, and apparently lots of people ask if Harry Potter was filmed in the corridors.